Guide to Almaty - Southern "Capital" of Kazakhstan -

 What to Do in Almaty

-Tourist’s favorite spot is definitely a Bazaar, where one can find excellent meat and fresh vegetables.
-The Green Bazaar of Almaty is located in Zenkov street of Almaty.
+Tourist’s favorite spot is definitely a Bazaar, where one can find fresh meat and vegetables.
+The Green Bazaar of Almaty is located in Zenkov street.
 The Green Bazaar charms visitors with its unique atmosphere, energy and a wide choice of almost everything.

 Relax in the Spas